 As one of the founding partners of the Beijing office, Yujing Shu's practice covers corporate, regulatory, cross-border mergers and acquisitions, foreign direct investment, labor and employment, international trade/sanction and compliance, antitrust and anti-unfair competition, intellectual property rights, data privacy, real estate, and finance laws.
 Her clients include major multinational companies, educational institutions, foundations and non-profit organizations, as well as private equity funds.
 Yujing has advised key players in a broad range of industries ranging from medical, pharmaceutical, finance, IT and high technology, global distribution systems, e-commerce, manufacturing, repair, graphic design, to philanthropy, education, aerospace, and real estate during the last 20 years.

-Prior to receiving her juris doctor in the United States, Yujing practiced general commercial law, litigation, and arbitration in the People’s Republic of China, where she has been admitted to the bar since 1988.
+Prior to receiving her juris doctor in the United States, Yujing practiced general commercial law, litigation, and arbitration in the People's Republic of China, where she has been admitted to the bar since 1988.
 She has also been a licensed lawyer in Washington State since 2001, and has related study and practice experiences in the UK, the United States, and Hong Kong.
-Additionally, she has published widely on China law related issues, including labour and employment, merger control, QFII, and other foreign direct investment issues.
+Additionally, she has published widely on China law related issues, including labor and employment, merger control, data privacy, QFII, and other foreign direct investment issues.